MarkWme/ARMProject/blog/Create and Edit Templates with Visual Studio Code.md

         "$schema":
     }

-Now, Code's good but here you have to give it a little clue as to which JSON schema you want to use.
+Now, Code is a good tool, but here you have to give it a little clue as to which JSON schema you want to use.
 Complete the line by adding the reference to the Azure Resource Manager schema.

     {
         "$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#"
     }

 If you look at your Problems panel now, it should now be telling you that there's something wrong with your template.
 Specifically that it's missing two properties - `contentVersion` and `resources`.

+(image of Code's Problem panel)

 Visual Studio Code [understands JSON schemas natively](https://code.visualstudio.com/Docs/languages/json#_json-schemas-settings), so as you type it's reviewing the schema that you've referenced and validating your JSON document against that schema.
 In this case, it's detected that the ARM deployment template schema specifies that `$schema`, `contentVersion` and `resources` must all be present for a template to be valid.